WhiteCoatAcademy/clindesk.org/README.md

 They run on [Flask](http://flask.pocoo.org/).

-If you want to run them on your machine, try `sudo pip install flask` then run `python clindesk.py`.
-Then visit http://localhost:5000/.
+If you want to run them on your machine, try:

+ `sudo pip install flask` then `python clindesk.py`

+A local instance should then be running at: http://localhost:5000/

 ## Directories